mattferris/sam/Readme.md

 a repository is initialized, a `default` project is created automatically.

 ```
-# deploy project --add main
+# sam project --add main
 info: created project main
 ```

-As with git, `deploy` uses a workflow that involves staging a number of files, then commiting them.
+As with git, `sam` uses a workflow that involves staging a number of files, then commiting them.
 Each commit is identified by an ID (a SHA1 hash).
 When a commit is created, two tags are automatically created which refer to the commit:
 `latest` which always refers to the last commit, and `previous` which always refers to the second last commit (if available).

 ```
-# deploy add --project main foo.css
+# sam add --project main foo.css
-# deploy commit main
+# sam commit main
 info: committed as c04e858b003cefb5642903f0495f70f6c17de25e
-# deploy tag --project main
+# sam tag --project main
 latest -> c04e858b003cefb5642903f0495f70f6c17de25e
 ```